Internet in Taiwan: Fixed broadband

 Taiwan’s fixed broadband infrastructure is dominated by Chunghwa Telecom but also features competition from operators such as Taiwan Mobile, FarEasTone, and Asia Pacific Telecom.
-Fixed broadband penetration in Taiwan stood at 69.9% in 2024, with the median download speeds to be estimated to be around 190 Mbps.
-Over 45% of connections offer 100–500 Mbps, and 13.5% are gigabit‑level.
-In terms of costs, a 1 Gbps plan now costs around NT$1,899 (~USD $61) as of 2025, down from NT$2,399 the previous year.
-Fiber-optic networks have been deployed extensively, with average fixed broadband speeds surpassing 200 Mbps in 2023.
+Fixed broadband penetration in Taiwan stood at 69.9% in 2024, with the median download speeds to be estimated to be around 190 Mbit/s.
+Over 45% of connections offer 100–500 Mbit/s, and 13.5% are gigabit‑level.
+In terms of costs, a 1 Gbit/s plan now costs around NT$1,899 (~USD $61) as of 2025, down from NT$2,399 the previous year.
+Fiber-optic networks have been deployed extensively, with average fixed broadband speeds surpassing 200 Mbit/s in 2023.
 According to a report by Statista, Taiwan was ranked first in the world in terms of broadband download speeds in 2023.

 Mobile broadband

 Mobile penetration is high, with 86.4% mobile broadband penetration and 5G coverage expanding since 2020.
 Following the rollout of nationwide 4G LTE networks in 2014, Taiwan launched 5G services in July 2020, with all major carriers offering 5G coverage in major cities and expanding to rural townships.
-As of late 2023, 26.8% of connections were 5G, totaling over 8 million users, with median mobile download speeds up to 82 Mbps, rivalling world leaders.
+As of late 2023, 26.8% of connections were 5G, totaling over 8 million users, with median mobile download speeds up to 82 Mbit/s.